mufkuw/m-paperless/docs/setup.md

 7. Run `docker compose up -d`.
 This will create and start the necessary containers.

 8. Congratulations!
-Your Paperless-ngx instance should now be accessible at `http://127.0.0.1:8000` (or similar, depending on your configuration).
+Your M-Paperless instance should now be accessible at `http://127.0.0.1:8000` (or similar, depending on your configuration).
 Use the superuser credentials you have created in the previous step to login.